brendanhay/gogol/gogol-apps-calendar/README.md

 ## Description

-A client library for the Calendar API.
+A client library for the Google Calendar.

 ## Contribute